yandex-cloud/terraform-provider-yandex/website/docs/r/kubernetes_cluster.html.markdown

 It should not overlap with any subnet in the network the Kubernetes cluster located in.
 Static routes will be set up for this CIDR blocks in node subnets.

+* `node_ipv4_cidr_mask_size` - (Optional) Size of the masks that are assigned to each node in the cluster.
+Effectively limits maximum number of pods for each node.

 * `service_ipv4_range` - (Optional) CIDR block.
 IP range Kubernetes service Kubernetes cluster IP addresses will be allocated from.
 It should not overlap with any subnet in the network the Kubernetes cluster located in.